SAN FRANCISCO — Webb Simpson won the U.S. Open and put two more names into the graveyard of champions.

 Olympic is known as the "graveyard of champions" because proven major winners who were poised to win the U.S. Open have always lost to the underdog.
 One of those was Arnold Palmer in 1966, when he lost a seven-shot lead on the back nine.

 Perhaps it was only fitting that the 25-year-old Simpson went to Wake Forest on an Arnold Palmer scholarship.

 "Arnold has been so good to me," Simpson said.
 "Just the other day, I read that story and thought about it.
 He's meant so much to me and Wake Forest.
 Hopefully, I can get a little back for him and make him smile."

 No one was beaming like Simpson, who followed a breakthrough year on the PGA Tour with his first major.

-McDowell shared second place with Michael Thompson, who had 67 and waited two hours to see if it would be good enough.
+McDowell shared second place with Michael Thompson, who closed with a 67 and waited two hours to see if it would be good enough.